A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Discussion

+A further interesting target for future studies is to formulate the model with resolution in space.
+This could lead to a more comprehensive understanding of exactly how cap SMCs are exposed to lipid in the plaque, and how the movement of plaque cells (e.g., SDMs vacating the cap region) influence the long-term fate and spatial structure of the plaque.
+An intriguing possibility would be to combine spatial structure with lipid structure, as reported in a recent model for macrophages in the early human plaque \cite{CHAMBERS2025112232}.

+The model proposed in this paper is informed by observations of plaque SMC behaviour in murine models of atherosclerosis, and we therefore urge some caution in interpreting our findings with respect to the human condition.
+We assume, for example, that the plaque is initially devoid of SMCs until they enter the plaque as cap-forming cells \cite{misra2018integrin}.
+This particular assumption is not consistent with human atherosclerosis because the human intima contains a resident SMC population that is present prior to plaque growth.
+Despite this difference, experimental studies have shown consistency of human pathology with mouse models in many aspects of plaque SMC behaviour, including in phenotypic switching to SDMs \cite{misra2018integrin,shankman2015klf4}.
+Thus, we anticipate that our findings should at least be qualitatively conserved in the case of human atherosclerosis, even if not all SMCs that differentiate into SDMs contribute to depletion of the fibrous cap.

-These insights into the cellular and lipid dynamics of atherosclerotic plaques highlight the crucial role of SMC plasticity and offer useful insights for therapeutic strategies aimed at stabilizing plaques and mitigating adverse cardiovascular outcomes.
+This model for vascular SMC phenotypic switching in atherosclerosis highlights the crucial role of SMC plasticity on the dynamics of cells and lipids during atherosclerotic plaque progression.
+The reported results offer potentially useful insights that may contribute to the development of therapeutic strategies aimed at stabilising plaques and mitigating adverse cardiovascular outcomes.